geraldfehringer/gerihifi.github.io/_posts/2022-09-24-gerihifi-the-beginning.markdown

 >>**:notes: Milestone #1: Choosing the right DAC, needs some basic architecture knowledge!**

 >**Bit's are not bits in the audio world!
 WHY?
-We do need voltages for analogue and therefore digital 00001111 (binary code) must be converted into 5V range.**
+We do need voltages for analogue and therefore digital 00001111 (binary code) must be converted into voltage.**

 [^1] While analogue signals can be continuous and provide an infinite number different voltage values, digital circuits on the other hand work with binary signal which have only two discrete states, a logic "1" (HIGH) or a logic "0" (LOW). [^2] Most observations are coming from the **great mentoring by Janos from [Real World Audio](/videos/)!**